oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.txt

   create a group for auditing and assign the respective user to it.

   Running the assessment script as an OCI Administrator is the easiest and quickest way.
-If you decide to use this option, please continue reading in chapter 2.
+If you decide to use this option, please continue reading chapter 2.

   For recurring usage, setting up a group for auditing is recommended.
 The